 To determine the next client for a given request stage, the coordinator uses a routing module.
-When multiple clients are capable of executing the same stage, the router uses the user-defined load-balancing policy to distribute work efficiently.
+When multiple clients can execute the same stage, the router uses the user-defined load-balancing policy to distribute work efficiently.
 We support four routing policies: Round Robin, Least work outstanding, Load-based, Heavy-Light load split ~\cite{jain2025intelligentrouterllmworkloads}.

-Load in the latter two policies can be defined using various request attributes, such as: i) input context length, ii) current KV cache size (Would matter if the HW cluster have different memory capacity), iii) tokens remaining to be generated\footnote{We do not predict number of output tokens, nor do we use it for any of our experiments.
+Load in the latter two policies can be defined using various request attributes, such as: i) input context length, ii) current KV cache size (would matter if the HW cluster has different memory capacity), iii) tokens remaining to be generated\footnote{We do not predict number of output tokens, nor do we use it for any of our experiments.
 There is existing research~\cite{jain2025intelligentrouterllmworkloads} which can be used to predict number of output tokens.}.
 These metrics enable up to nine distinct routing strategies. \tool has a highly modular router API allowing new routing policies to be integrated with minimal effort.